Andrew-code2020/ms3onlinecookbook/README.md

    - Hello World of Temple Lean Again appeared in the browser as expected
 - Conclusion
   - initial set up worked well"

+outline of Testing
+-test planning
+   - Registeration form check the content renders on our app -implementation
+   -used python3 app.py to run the app.py file from gitpod to visualise our registeration file -fix (if applicable)
+    - icons render on top of label text
+    - to fix we placed the icons within the label element -results
+ -visually the icon and the label are no longer over lapping -outcomes
+  - Fixed a visual bug

 Testing Browsers and screens you tested it on